acamasis0412/test-app/README.md

 ## Postman Collection

 A Postman collection with all defined API endpoints and example requests is provided separately.
 You can import this collection into Postman to easily test the API.
 The file is named postman_collection.json and is saved in the same directory as this README.

+## When Testing endpoints via postman

+All the default passwords for the existing users are 'password' (for both admin and customer).

+Once you login via the login endpoint(/api/login), copy the token from the response and assign it to the designated variables in the request:

+AUTH_TOKEN variable is for customer tokens.
+ADMIN_AUTH_TOKEN variable is for admin tokens.

+Once set, all endpoints are now authorized to be used.